flamendless/CodeNect-VPS/src/core/markdown/doc_need_inputs.md

 int b = 2;
 int result = +; //syntax error because CodeNect does not know what to put there because there is no given input
 ```
+## KEY POINTS
+  * Check carefully the warnings in the *Terminal* to catch these issues before transpiling
+  * Make sure you provide enough data or input to *Nodes* that need it
 )===="